AdobeDocs/experience-platform.en/help/catalog/datasets/enable-upsert.md

 ### Enable the dataset for Profile and upsert {#enable-the-dataset}

-An existing dataset can be enabled for Profile and incremental updates using a single PATCH request.
+An existing dataset can be enabled for Profile and attribute updates using a single PATCH request.

 **API format**